-Few things offer more pleasure to the marijuana enthusiast than the sweet taste and singular fragrance of their favorite bud consumed at the peak of freshness.
+Few things offer more pleasure to the cannabis enthusiast than the sweet taste and singular fragrance of their favorite bud consumed at the peak of freshness.

 A rich, alluring bouquet coupled with an endorphin-releasing flavor is a nice first step on your two-step journey.
 Fresh pot not only looks better, tastes better, and smokes more smoothly than dry, but it produces superior results.